sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 ### Software I'll Eventually Install
 - For RAW photo editing I could use [Dark Table](https://www.darktable.org/) rather than Adobe Lightroom, which I used on my Mac.
 I haven't installed Dark Table yet though-- that'll be a project for another day.
-- for editing video, which I generally only do at work, there's [Kdenlive](https://kdenlive.org/) and [Openshot](https://www.openshot.org/)
+- For editing video, which I generally only do at work, there's [Kdenlive](https://kdenlive.org/) and [Openshot](https://www.openshot.org/)
 - [Spotify runs on Linux](http://www.omgubuntu.co.uk/2017/12/spotify-now-available-snap-app-ubuntu), which is super cool.
 But for playing MP3s, there are a lot of options here.
 Two I've heard good things about are [Clementine](https://www.clementine-player.org/) or [Lollypop](https://github.com/gnumdk/lollypop/).
 Honestly I'm pretty confident I can find something better than iTunes, which doesn't seem to be much of a focus for Apple in recent years.

 ## Should I Switch to Linux?